 After writing “Pearls Before Swine” (March 11, 2011 blog), in which I argued that promoting vegetarianism within Christianity didn’t make sense to me, I received several interesting responses.Several wrote just to say they agreed.
 One person commented that promoting vegetarianism within Christianity cannot be done because Christians are typically close minded.
 When they try to talk to Christians about vegetarianism, they encounter the very kind of objections that I mentioned in the article.
 Another person complained that their close associates in “alternative Christianity” are not vegetarian, and that some of their Buddhist friends are not vegetarian either, in spite of the first Buddhist precept not to take the life of any sentient creature.

 However, I also got some interesting attempts to offer a rebuttal.
-My blog doesn’t have a “comment” feature (I’m working on this!), and I haven’t contacted them to get permission to quote their e-mails, but I thought their comments were interesting enough to mention in a general way that doesn’t identify them or quote directly from their e-mails.
+My blog doesn’t have a “comment” feature (UPDATE: I have now fixed this — comment away!), and I haven’t contacted them to get permission to quote their e-mails, but I thought their comments were interesting enough to mention in a general way that doesn’t identify them or quote directly from their e-mails.

 1. One response was from a seminarian.
 He said that while he felt that vegetarianism was ethically neutral, that Christians needed to live in community together and accept their differences.
 There is, he argued, a more central calling that brings us into Christian community and that we shouldn’t be divided by vegetarianism.